mocky-balboa/mocky-balboa/sites/docs.mockybalboa.com/docs/intro.md

 In return you can gain more confidence in your tests, knowing you are testing against the version of your application that is going to be deployed to production.

+## When not to use Mocky Balboa

+The only reason to use Mocky Balboa is when you need to mock http requests on the server.
+If you are only doing static rendering without any server-side network requests, or working on a client-side only application, you do not need to use Mocky Balboa.

+Instead I'd recommend using your browser automation framework's built-in mocking capabilities.

 ## Core concepts

 ### Server

 The server integration is responsible for working inside the same process as your application server.
-It intercepts all outbound http requests and interacts with the _client_ to determine the behaviour of the requests at runtime.
+It intercepts all outbound http requests and interacts with the __client__ to determine the behaviour of the requests at runtime.

 ### Client

-The client integration is responsible for working inside your browser automation framework.
+The client integration is responsible for working inside your __browser automation framework__.
 It receives requests from the server and allows you to handle them directly within your test suite.
+It also intercepts client-side http requests on the same API allowing for a seamless experience when mocking requests anywhere in your stack.

 ## Similar solutions